 Gynecomastia correction is carried out by removing the unwanted tissues as dictated by the particular anatomy: fat tissue, glandular tissue, or excess skin.
-Dr. Tong carefully reshapes your chest so that it looks flat, but not scooped, with techniques that include Liposuction, glandular tissue removal, excess skin removal, and lifting of the soft tissues (see table of techniques of male breast reduction).
+Dr. Tong carefully reshapes the patient’s chest so that it looks flat, but not scooped, with techniques that include Liposuction, glandular tissue removal, excess skin removal, and lifting of the soft tissues.

-Near the end of surgery, Dr. Tong positions the operating bed so you are sitting upright.
-This allows your chest to be assessed in the most accurate manner while Dr. Tong makes surgical adjustments to achieve the best possible result for you.
+Near the end of surgery, Dr. Tong positions the operating bed so the patient is sitting upright.
+This allows his chest to be assessed in the most accurate manner while Dr. Tong makes surgical adjustments to achieve the best possible results.
 Once completed, he uses plastic surgical techniques to sew the incisions closed.
-After the last stitches are placed, you will be placed in a surgical chest compression garment and gently awakened from anesthesia.
+A surgical drainage tube is often used, especially if the area of the glandular tissues extends beyond the areola.
+If utilized, the drainage tube exits from the same stab incision utilized for the liposuction.
+After the last stitches are placed, the patient is placed in a surgical chest compression garment and gently awakened from anesthesia.

-At home you should rest.
+Once at home after gynecomastia surgery, you should rest.
 You may perform non-strenuous activities such as watching television, making meals, and reading, but nothing more vigorous.
 The chest may be swollen and have visible bruising during the first 1-3 weeks.
 You should expect the chest to feel sore for 7-10 days; your pain medication should be used during this time.
 A majority of patients return to (non-strenuous) work after 5-7 days.

 At one week after surgery, you will see Dr. Tong to have stitches removed and your progress assessed.
+If a drainage tube was utilized at your surgery, it will be removed.
 You will likely be allowed to start light exercise (e.g. walking) at 1-2 weeks after surgery.
 Avoid strenuous activity (jogging, martial arts, weight lifting) until 4-6 weeks after surgery.

 The chest may initially look fuller than before your procedure.
-This is entirely normal and it takes between 1-3 months for the swelling to fully settle.
+This is entirely normal, as it takes between 1-3 months for the swelling to fully settle.
 As the swelling subsides, you will notice that the chest has a more natural look, feel, and shape.

 In addition to the first post-operative visit, you will see Dr. Tong at 6 weeks and 6 months after surgery.
 Post-op photos will also be taken at these visits to document your progress.

-To learn more about how Toronto Gynecomastia surgeon Lawrence Tong, MD can help with male breast enlargement, set up a consultation with Dr. Tong by giving us a call at (416) 972-0999, or let us give you a call.
+To learn more about how Toronto gynecomastia surgeon Dr. Lawrence Tong can help with male breast enlargement, set up a consultation by giving us a call at (416) 972-0999, or let us give you a call.
 Just fill out our contact form and we will call you on the same or the next business day.
 No physician’s referral is needed.